 Raja Restorative Hair Oil

 Two herbs that are beloved in Ayurveda for their ability to nourish the hair include bringeraj and brahmi.
-These are two of the many synergistic ingredients in this deep treatment suitable for both scalp and hair.
+These are essential ingredients in many oils for self-massage for the hair.
+Bringeraj and brahmi are two of the many synergistic ingredients in this deep treatment suitable for both scalp and hair.
 Oiling the head and hair is an important part of a full abhyanga treatment or session.

 Sahara Rose is an Ayurvedic practitioner, sports nutritionist, holistic health coach, and author of the Idiot’s Guide to Ayurveda, She leads a 12-week program bringing a combination of Eastern and Western health philosophies into busy lives.
 Sahara offers a free Ayurvedic Mind-Body type quiz at: iamsahararose.com